audreycj/slidev-unit-test-generator/README.md

-# Audrey's Personal Slidev Presentation Template
+# CLI Unit Test Generator: A Slidev Presentation

 This repository contains a slide deck created using the Slidev presentation tool.
-The presentation serves as a template for my future presentations as an intern at ChatChatABC, Davao City, Philippines.
-Each slide showcases different features based on Slidev's official documentation, such as insertion of interactive code snippets, code line highlighting, embedding social media posts, and many more.
+It covers the tools used when creating the application, and was created for my presentation as an intern at ChatChatABC, Davao City, Philippines.
+Each slide has thorough presenter notes that can be viewed in the slides.md file or through presenter view.